Some questions have a simple yes or no answer. Do you want extra toppings? Do you like Justin Bieber? Should you buy a modular power supply unit?

 Before someone had the bright idea to make their cables detachable, all PSUs where what we today classify as non-modular.
 All cables were constantly attached, cable management wasn’t really “a thing”, and most people didn’t even know cable clutter could turn into a problem.
 Modular PSUs helped in that regard, but there are still situations where non-modular PSUs excel.

 Thanks to capitalism, prices dropping, technology improving, and their design remaining rather static for decades, you can find truly stellar non-modular PSUs for much less than their modular counterparts.
-If you’re on a fixed budget and you have to choose between a genuinely good but non-nodular PSU or a mediocre but modular one, which sounds like the best choice?
+If you’re on a fixed budget and you have to choose between a genuinely good but non-modular PSU or a mediocre but modular one, go with the more reliable PSU.

 + Smaller footprint